 Sign up to our Creative Workforce Project (CWP).
 Its

 database is bursting to the brim with young minds just waiting to share their ideas with you.
 Don’t spend hours sifting through an endless number of CV’s.
 Team up with us today and watch your company thrive.

-More than 50% of company CEOs are "weak at creativity and innovation", according to business surveys, disengaging the workforce and costing money.
+More than 50% of company CEOs are "weak at creativity and innovation", according to top business surveys.

 Unsure how to stimulating the creative abilities of your current employees at all levels?

 Start by introducing our programmes - 'Lead Creativity.
 Manage Innovation' and 'Team Creativity' - into your employee training plans.
 Based on our MASK Creativity Education Model and bespoke to your company needs, these programmes give your business the edge it needs against competitors and inspire the vision within your teams.

 It is imperative for companies to encourage creativity education in order to prepare for the future of industry.